bdewerff/harry_potter_project/source/sorcerer_stone/sorcerer.rst

 is guarding a trap door.
 They learn it is guarding the Sorcerer's stone, which can be used for the Elixir of Life to grant who drinks it, immortality.
-Throughout the plot the three friends believe Snape is trying to steal the Sorcerer's stone, but after surpassing Fluffy and traversing the school's security system, they find out Professor Quirrell was attempting to steal it.
+Throughout the plot the three friends believe Snape is trying to steal the **Sorcerer's Stone**, but after surpassing Fluffy and traversing the school's security system, they find out Professor Quirrell was attempting to steal it.
 Voldemort possesses Quirrell to try to harm Harry, but he crumbles when touching Harry because Harry's mother put magical protection from Voldemort onto Harry.
-In the end, the Sorcerer's Stone was destroyed to prevent Voldemort from attempting to steal it again.
+In the end, the **Sorcerer's Stone** was destroyed to prevent Voldemort from attempting to steal it again.